 What is the change?

 Visa, Discover, American Express, and Mastercard are all integrated into the payment flow.
 They are responsible for the crediting of payments, and merchants hold financial obligations to these card networks.
 Merchants have to ensure that chargeback and CNP fraud levels are always kept within an acceptable threshold.
 This threshold is dictated by the payment networks, and if exceeded, merchants are placed into one of their monitoring programs.
 Once there, merchants are subject to fines and fees until chargeback or fraud rates are reduced.
-The most recent update from Visa and Mastercard, effective October 1, 2019, is aimed to protect the integrity of the payment network and keep these rates low.
+The most recent update from Visa, effective October 1, 2019, is aimed to protect the integrity of the payment network and keep these rates low.

 Mastercard has created an entirely new chargeback program for US based merchants, called the Excessive Fraud Merchant (EFM) Compliance Program.
 One of the new criteria introduced is that merchants must send at least 10% of their total CNP volume through 3DS– encouraging merchants to adopt an additional security layer on a greater percentage of their overall transactions.